Saric-Group/trimem_sbeady/README.md

 git submodule update
 ```

+(Note that at the moment, LAMMPS is not added as a submodule so that you have the freedom to choose what LAMMPS do you want.
+See more details below).

 ### 2. Setting up the conda environment

 To set up a conda environment including some prerequisites use: